 - In Jamf Pro, navigate to Settings > System Settings > Single Sign-On.

-c.
-User Mapping: Jamf Pro has to match the Application username from Okta.
+- Jamf Pro User Mapping has to match the Application username from Okta.
 By default, it is set to “Username”.

-d.
-Entity ID identifies the instance of your application and should match Specify Audience URI field in Okta.
+- Entity ID is pre-populated by default (e.g., "https://instancename.jamfcloud.com/saml/SSO") and should match the Specify Audience URI field in Okta.

 - Save the configuration.

-Configure Okta and upload a certificate from Jamf Pro to enable Single Logout (SLO).
-This is especially important for Jamf Pro administrator users who won't be able to fully log out after performing the enrollment process for other users.
+To enable Single Logout you will need to manually configure a SAML 2.0 application for the Jamf Pro server.
+Single Logout is important for Jamf Pro administrator users who will not be able to fully log out after performing the enrollment process for other users.

-- In Okta, go to to the application for Jamf Pro.
+- In Okta, go to to the manually created application for the Jamf Pro server.

 - Navigate to General > SAML Settings and click Edit.

-- For "Advanced Settings", select the “Allow application to initiate Single Logout” checkbox.
+- In "Advanced Settings", select the “Allow application to initiate Single Logout” checkbox.

 a.
-For Single Logout URL, use the singlelogout parameter found in the Jamf Pro metadata (i.e., “https://jamfpro.example.com/saml/SingleLogout”).
+For Single Logout URL, use the singlelogout parameter found in the Jamf Pro metadata.